The subsea cable network design process includes:

 - Cable route design/survey to identify the optimized routing between defined landing sites.
 This step in the process will address the technical issues and identify risks and hazards that may affect the system design life.
-For Oil & Gas projects this step will include a review FEED activities and consider platform connection design solutions.

 - Network technology assessment to determine the appropriate fiber type, cable design, transmission equipment and tools for network installation.

 - For Oil & Gas projects Cable route design/survey will include a review of FEED (Front End Engineering and Design) activities and analysis of platform connection design solutions.

 OSI’s engineering team specializes in mechanical, electrical, optical transmission and ocean engineering.
 The network design approach is critical to long-term viability.
 OSI’s engineering experience ensures the integrity of the system design, from network and route engineering to cable burial specifications, every step is implemented and optimized for each specific subsea cable project profile.